 Ms. Levin also has significant experience representing media, technology and entertainment companies in a wide array of matters, including government investigations, intellectual property litigation (copyright, trademark, right of publicity, and trade secret), and privacy and defamation cases.
 She has represented a major digital download service provider in a number of copyright infringement actions relating to music licenses.

 Ms. Levin is recognized as a leader in the field of labor and employment.
-She is named as a “next generation” lawyer by The Legal 500 US, and a 2017 Law360 Rising Star.
-In 2016, Benchmark Litigation‘s recognized her in their “Under 40 Hot List” which honors the achievements of the nation’s most accomplished legal partners of the age of forty or younger.
+Benchmark Litigation recognized her in their 2018 “Under 40 Hot List” which honors the achievements of the nation’s most accomplished legal partners of the age of forty or younger.
+In addition, Ms. Levin is named as a “next generation” lawyer by The Legal 500 US, and a 2017 Law360 Rising Star.

 Ms. Levin graduated from the University of Pennsylvania Law School in 2006, where she was an Editor of the Law Review, and received her Bachelor of Arts in Political Science from the University of Pennsylvania in 2002.